opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

     vector<float> times;
     loadExposureSeq(argv[1], images, times);

-  First we load input images and exposure times from user-defined destination.
+  Firstly we load input images and exposure times from user-defined folder.
 The folder should contain images and *list.txt* - file that contains file names and inverse exposure times.

-  For our image sequence the list looks like this:
+  For our image sequence the list is following:

   .. code-block:: none